 Dallas couple Diana and Miguel are simply bursting with joy and personality, and they channeled all of that energy into creating a wedding at the Hickory Street Annex where every detail was a colorful, creative reflection of their relationship and home.
-I love the way they worked alongside their talented team of wedding professionals, like Couture Events by Lottie, Nest Floral Studio and Nine Photography to put their own fun and funky stamp on their day!
+I love the way they worked alongside their talented team of wedding professionals, like Grit + Gold, Nest Floral Studio and Nine Photography to put their own fun and funky stamp on their day!

 The Couple: Diana and Miguel

 The Wedding: 10.12.12 – Hickory Street Annex – Dallas, TX

 What three adjectives best describe your wedding day?
 DIY, artistic, and unique.

 Was there a decor theme that ran through your wedding?
 What was the inspiration for that particular idea and how did it reflect you as a couple?
 We really never had a “theme” because we didn’t want to be confined to one single style.
 All we wanted was to make the wedding US!
 From the moment we sent out our save the dates to when we left the wedding, we wanted to make sure everyone knew this was ours!
 We also wanted them to feel comfortable and at home which is why we gathered a lot of our inspiration from our home décor.

 It was a bit of a challenge at the beginning – I think a lot of brides feel like their wedding has to be themed – but when I started to see all the amazing weddings done out of the ordinary, we really let loose!
 Theres no better way to style a wedding than after your own personalities.
 As a couple, we are fun, artistic, natural, musical, and vibrant and we wanted our wedding to be the same!